katherineara/Instagram/README.md

 The following **optional** features are implemented:

-- [x] Style the login page to look like the real Instagram login page.
 - [x] Style the feed to look like the real Instagram feed.
 - [ ] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.